- 7.95k views

 This immense and expansive desert was once Lago Salinas Grandes, a lake that evaporated in the Holocene due to its location some 3350 meters above sea level.
 Today, this half-meter thick crust of salt dazzles visitors thanks to its seemingly never-ending enormity and its blinding contrast between the brilliant blue sky and the glowing white crust.

-Explore the breathtaking scenery of northwestern Argentina and experience the stunning and fantastic beauty of Las Salinas Grandes.
+Explore the breathtaking scenery of on your tour to Argentina and experience the stunning and fantastic beauty of Las Salinas Grandes.

 |Province:||Salta and Jujuy|